VAGINAL MASSAGE AND REFLEXOLOGY

 Bleeding.
 Some bleeding is normal if there is a lesion and the assistant’s hand touches a damaged area.

 Menstruation.
 The procedure can be done during the menstrual period.

 Vaginal dryness.
 If the vagina is dry, one needs to use a lubricant.
-It may help even if the vagina is normally not dry.
+A lubricant may also help even if the vagina is normally not dry.
 Good lubricants include a little butter, cream or oil.
 You may need to add more if the lubricant is absorbed.